 Michael J. Morsberger, Vice President for Advancement and Chief Executive Officer of the UCF Foundation, Inc.

+Daniel J. White, Vice President and Director of Athletics

 ITEM: INFO-4

-UCF BOARD OF TRUSTEES September 19, 2019

 Title: Crisis Management Task Force and Presentation

-Background:

 During the UCF Board of Trustees Executive Committee on August 7, 2019, the Committee unanimously voted to create a Task Force on Crisis Management to be chaired by Trustee Lord.
-The Committee is charged to make recommendations and oversee the establishment of a Crisis Management Plan for the UCF Board of Trustees. - Trustee Lord will provide a brief update to the Board on the progress made since the August meeting in forming the Crisis Management Task Force. - On behalf of the newly formed Crisis Management Task Force chaired by Trustee Lord, Dr. Larry Barton has been invited to present to the full Board on crisis management at the governance board level.
-Issues to be Considered: To provide an update on the progress of the Crisis Management Task Force and to hear from Dr. Barton.
-Alternatives to Decision: N/A Fiscal Impact and Source of Funding: N/A Recommended Action: Information item only Authority for Board of Trustees Action: $N\!/\!A$ Contract Reviewed/Approved by General Counsel: N/A Committee Chair or Chair of the Board approval: Board Chair Seay approved this agenda item.
-Submitted by:
+The Committee is charged to make recommendations and oversee the establishment of a Crisis Management Plan for the UCF Board of Trustees.

+- Trustee Lord will provide a brief update to the Board on the progress made since the August meeting in forming the Crisis Management Task Force. - On behalf of the newly formed Crisis Management Task Force chaired by Trustee Lord, Dr. Larry Barton has been invited to present to the full Board on crisis management at the governance board level.

+To provide an update on the progress of the Crisis Management Task Force and to hear from Dr. Barton.

+Information item only

+Board Chair Seay approved this agenda item.

-Andrea Gandy, Director of Enterprise Risk and Insurance Management Christina Serra, Director of Compliance and Ethics Supporting Documentation:
+Andrea Gandy, Director of Enterprise Risk and Insurance Management Christina Serra, Director of Compliance and Ethics